crrood/adyen_python_sandbox/README.md

 ```

 ## Bugs
-I'll do my best to keep everything running, but this is permanent work in progress so I can't guarantee it'll never break.
-Feel free to reach out via email / mattermost with any problems.
+I'll do my best to keep everything running, but as the integrations are always changing things might get out of date.
+Feel free to reach out via email / mattermost with any problems, or even submit a pull request if you're feeling ambitious :)